Sarah Everard: Police officer pleads guilty to murder | DW | 09.07.2021

 The killing of 33-year-old Sarah Everard sparked waves of demonstrations as people took to the streets of the UK to protest violence against women.

-The London police officer who abducted and killed Sarah Everard in March admitted to the charge of murder on Friday.
+The London police officer who abducted Sarah Everard in March admitted to the charge of murder on Friday.

 The 48-year-old officer who guarded diplomatic premises, Wayne Couzens, killed the 33-year-old woman as she was walking home from a friend's house in south London.